 Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

-The transition from spend-based allocation to facility- and route-level precision in Scope 3 accounting requires a deterministic spatial pipeline.
-Traditional GHG Protocol implementations rely on macroeconomic averages that obscure regional grid intensities, transport modal splits, and localized land-use change signals.
-A geospatial calculation architecture resolves these blind spots but introduces strict engineering constraints around coordinate reference system (CRS) alignment, projection drift in long-running pipelines, and immutable data lineage.
-This guide details the implementation of a production-ready spatial calculation workflow that satisfies MRV audit requirements while maintaining computational efficiency at enterprise scale.
-Foundational patterns for this architecture are documented in the MRV Architecture & Carbon Accounting Fundamentals knowledge base.
+The transition from spend-based allocation to facility- and route-level precision requires a deterministic spatial pipeline.
+Traditional implementations rely on macroeconomic averages that obscure regional grid intensities, transport modal splits, and localized land-use change signals.
+A geospatial calculation architecture resolves these blind spots but introduces strict engineering constraints: it depends on deterministic CRS alignment at ingestion to keep areal math honest, and every transformation it performs must be recorded for MRV data lineage and provenance tracking so an auditor can reconstruct any figure byte-for-byte.
+The sections below follow a single execution path — diagnose, transform, gate, audit, submit — that satisfies MRV verification requirements while staying computationally efficient at enterprise scale.

-The ingestion layer must standardize heterogeneous supplier location data before any spatial operation.
+Before any geometry is transformed, the ingestion layer must standardize heterogeneous supplier location data and detect the failure conditions above.
 Raw inputs typically arrive as unstructured CSV exports, WKT strings, or GeoJSON payloads with inconsistent precision.
 The first engineering requirement is coordinate validation against known geodetic bounds and fallback routing for missing or invalid geometries.

 When a supplier provides only a postal code or administrative boundary, the pipeline must resolve to a deterministic centroid.
 Fallback routing follows a strict hierarchy: verified facility coordinates → geocoded street address → NUTS-3/ISO 3166-2 centroid → national default.
-Each fallback tier must be logged with a provenance flag to satisfy GHG Protocol data quality scoring (DQ1–DQ5).
+Each fallback tier is logged with a provenance flag to satisfy GHG Protocol data quality scoring (DQ1–DQ5), and that flag travels with the record into the lineage layer.

 import geopandas as gpd